Inflation anxiety jolts stocks, Asia tumbles to two-month lows

 At 682 points, the regional index is not too far from a record high of 745.89 touched in February and is still up 3% this year so far, on top of a 19% jump in 2020 and a near 16% rise in 2019.

-Taiwan’s benchmark index plunged 6% from all-time highs to levels seen in February on fears it may raise its COVID-19 alert level in “coming days”, which would lead to closure of shops dealing in non-essential items as infections rise.
+Taiwan's benchmark index (.TWII) plunged 6% from all-time highs to levels seen in February on fears it may raise its COVID-19 alert level in "coming days", which would lead to closure of shops dealing in non-essential items as infections rise. read more

 Analysts, however, doubted the broader equities sell-off would extend much further in a world of easy accommodative policy and fiscal largesse.